404-unfound/404unfound/content/writeups/Hack@AC_24/HackMe:)/index.md

 ## The Challenge

 Opening the file in Wireshark, we can see that there a huge number of packets - 12,200 to be exact.
+It'll be quite a hassle to go through all of them at this point, so we should probably analyse the whole situation first.

 ![Wireshark](wireshark.png)